Skip to main content

 How Much Can I Borrow on a £35,000 Salary?

-On a £35,000 salary, UK lenders typically offer between £155,750 and £210,000.
-That £54,250 gap is significant — it could mean the difference between a flat and a house.
-If you are a qualified professional, some lenders offer enhanced income multiples that push borrowing even higher.
+On a £35,000 salary, UK lenders typically offer between £157,200 and £192,500.
+That £35,300 gap is significant — it could mean the difference between a flat and a house.
+The top of that range is the 5.5x income multiple offered by lenders such as HSBC and Principality BS; a handful of profession- or product-gated deals can push borrowing higher still.

 What Real Lenders Offer on a £35,000 Salary